logicplace/Encodeka/README.md

  python's entire [list](http://docs.python.org/library/codecs.html), but you can see it with endcodeka.py -l as well.

+If you only use one -e for a file (ie. you're not comparing encodings), it will print the result to stdout.

 Quick note: if you use -i it will show samples and save to files, if you use -si it will print the entire input to screen.
 I don't suggest using -si if you expect newlines.